WCU Employees Finding Benefits In New Roles: Bob's Story

 “I wake up every morning feeling happy about my job,” says Workers Credit Union Video Member Service Representative Bob Nemecek.
-Four months ago, he made a life-altering transition from commuting to the Workers Credit Union location in Lancaster where he worked as a teller to working virtually from his home office in Leominster outfitted with two computers and a blue, company-branded screen behind him.
+Four months ago, he made a life-altering transition from commuting to the Workers Credit Union location in Lancaster where he worked as a teller to working virtually from a home office in his Leominster home outfitted with two computers and a blue, company-branded screen behind him.
 He has been working for Workers Credit Union for nine years.

 Bob is one of the friendly faces of Workers former tellers turned virtual staff who members will recognize on the video screen when they use a Video Teller ATM.
 These state-of-the-art machines can be found at Workers Credit Union, anywhere from Worcester to Fitchburg to Lowell.
 “I help people from all over.
 Most people are fascinated by it.
 I get a lot of really positive feedback,” Bob says.
 “I let them know it's new technology but the same people they’ve always worked with.
 We weren’t replaced, we’re still here!”
 Thanks to Bob and his colleagues there’s always someone available at a Video Teller ATM ready to help members.
 In fact, no tellers have lost their jobs.
 Gone are the days of waiting in line for a teller to be free.
 During a typical shift Bob can see as many as 60 members from different locations and all walks of life.
 He helps them with a wide variety of transactions.
 He refers any inquiry that requires additional help to other Workers Credit Union experts.